QingxuanTuo/webcam-pm25-toolbox/README.md

 https://cds.climate.copernicus.eu/
 ```

-Create the `.cdsapirc` file in your home directory.
+Create a `.cdsapirc` file in your home directory.

 Windows: